Low Sex Drive? Here's a Menopause Makeover

 Life stress.
 "I can’t tell you how many women I see are just too busy with work and home life to be sexy human beings," Rosser says.

-Reset Your Desire-Zappers
+Reset Your Desire Zappers

 It would be nice if you could pop a Viagra, like men, to pump up your sex drive.
 But male desire centers on blood flow.
 In women, it's more complex.
 What can help:

 Lubricate.
 Thinning vaginal tissue causes painful sex and can lead to urinary tract infections.
 Both can make you avoid sex.
 Products like KY Jelly and Astroglide add moisture.
 Shy about buying?
 Order them online.
+Or ask your doctor about a medication that makes sex less painful.

 Try hormones.
 Your doctor can prescribe estrogen (in a cream, ring, or tablet) to apply in your vagina.
 This thickens the tissue and helps make sex feel better.
 If you also have symptoms like hot flashes, an estrogen patch or pills can ease them and may boost desire.

 Try changing medicines.
-Some drugs for blood pressure and depression can nuke sex drive.
+Some drugs for blood pressure and depression can nuke your sex drive.
 Ask your doctor about taking a break from a problem drug or switching to one with less sexual side effects.